DSJaimin/Data_Science/README.md

 * APIs of different platforms

 ## Contact
-You can reach out to me on [LinkedIn](https://www.linkedin.com/in/dsjaiminpatel/) or [Email](mailto:jaiminmp2003@gmail.com)if you wish to connect, have any suggestions or questions.
+You can reach out to me on [LinkedIn](https://www.linkedin.com/in/dsjaiminpatel/) or [Email](mailto:jaiminmp2003@gmail.com) if you wish to connect, have any suggestions or questions.